How It Feels

 - Too little water in the body (dehydration).

 in the blood.
 This may be caused by problems such as poorly controlled

 - Damage to the kidneys.
 This can cause a buildup of

 - Poisoning with certain

-substances, such as ethanol (the alcohol in alcoholic beverages), rubbing
+substances.
+These include ethanol (the alcohol in alcoholic drinks), rubbing

-alcohol (isopropanol), wood alcohol (methanol), or antifreeze (ethylene
+alcohol (isopropanol), wood alcohol (methanol), and antifreeze (ethylene

 - A rare disease, such as diabetes insipidus, that causes